goat-project/goat-os/README.md

 # Goat-os

-Openstack client for [goat](https://github.com/goat-project/goat) - Go Accounting Tool.

-The Goat-os client is a command-line tool that connects to an Openstack cloud, extracts data about _virtual machines/servers_, _virtual networks_, _users_ and _images_, filters them accordingly and then sends them to a [goat server](https://github.com/goat-project/goat) for further processing.
+The Goat-os client is a command-line tool designed for the [Goat Accounting Tool](https://github.com/goat-project/goat) and integrates with OpenStack.
+It connects to an OpenStack cloud, retrieves information about *virtual machines/servers*, *virtual networks*, *users*, and *images*.
+The client then applies filters based on specified time criteria, such as extracting records from a certain time, up to a certain time, or for a specified period.

-The data are filtered by time.
-Filter allows the records **from time**, **to time** or **for a period**.
-It cannot filter the records from/to and records for a period in the same time.
-Time from and time to can be used independently.
-Time from has to be earlier than time to.

-See [goat wiki](https://github.com/goat-project/goat/wiki) for more info.
+It's important to note that the filter cannot be set to extract records both **from/to** and **for a period** simultaneously. *Time from* and *time to* can be used independently, with the condition that *time from* must be earlier than *time to*.

+For more detailed information, refer to the [Goat wiki](https://github.com/goat-project/goat/wiki).

 ## Requirements
 * Go 1.12 or newer